London mortgage tax advice accountant

 Understanding Interest Rates

 Interest rates significantly impact your repayments.
 They determine how much interest you pay on the loan.
 A lower interest rate means lower monthly payments and overall savings.
 Rates can be fixed or variable.
-With a fixed rate, you secure the same rate for the term, providing stability.
+With a fixed rate, you secure the same rate for the term, providing stability, often assessed with guidance from tax consultant in London.

 In contrast, a variable rate can change over time, potentially leading to higher payments.
 Always shop around and compare rates to find the best deal.
 Even a slight difference in rates can result in significant savings over the life of the loan.